-Recruiting board members is an important part of the development of your board and but it should be remembered that know you need to keep the momentum going.
+Recruiting board members is an important part of the development of your board but it should be remembered that now you need to keep the momentum going.

 Start by reviewing your board member recruitment process – now that you have successfully recruited new board members, you should make note of what you have learned for next time, what went well and what was more challenging.
 Think about how you will continue to make your board an attractive and worthwhile opportunity.